Well poisoning: Medieval accusations against Jews

 Despite some vague understanding of how diseases could spread, the existence of viruses and bacteria was unknown in medieval times, and the outbreak of disease could not be scientifically explained.
 Any sudden deterioration of health was often blamed on poisoning.
 Europe was hit by several waves of the Black Death throughout the late Middle Ages.
 Crowded cities were especially hard hit by the disease, with death tolls as high as 50% of the population.
 In their distress, emotionally distraught survivors searched desperately for an explanation.
 The city-dwelling Jews of the Middle Ages, living in walled-up, segregated ghetto districts, aroused suspicion.
 An outbreak of plague thus became the trigger for Black Death persecutions, with hundreds of Jews burned at the stake, or rounded up in synagogues and private houses that were then set aflame.

-Walter Laqueur writes in his book The Changing Face of Anti-Semitism: From Ancient Times to the Present Day:
+Walter Laqueur described the historical development of well poisoning accusations against Jews after the Middle Ages as follows:

 There were no mass attacks against "Jewish poisoners" after the period of the Black Death, but the accusation became part and parcel of antisemitic dogma and language.
 It appeared again in early 1953 in the form of the "doctors' plot" in Stalin's last days, when hundreds of Jewish physicians in the Soviet Union were arrested and some of them killed on the charge of having caused the death of prominent Communist leaders...
 Similar charges were made in the 1980s and 1990s in radical Arab nationalist and Muslim fundamentalist propaganda that accused the Jews of spreading AIDS and other infectious diseases.